Donkey Kong (character): Conception

 In 1980, the commercial failure of Nintendo's arcade game Radar Scope put the newly established subsidiary Nintendo of America in a financial crisis.
-Its founder, Minoru Arakawa, asked his father in-law, the Nintendo CEO Hiroshi Yamauchi, to provide a game that could repurpose the unsold Radar Scope cabinets.
+Its founder, Minoru Arakawa, asked his father-in-law, the Nintendo CEO Hiroshi Yamauchi, to provide a game that could repurpose the unsold Radar Scope cabinets.
 Most of Nintendo's top developers were preoccupied, so the task went to Shigeru Miyamoto, a first-time game designer.
 Miyamoto found most arcade games of the time dull and wanted to make one that told a story, drawing from his favorite media such as the Shakespeare play Macbeth, the fairy tale "Beauty and the Beast", and the 1933 film King Kong.

 Miyamoto devised a love triangle with the characters Popeye, Olive Oyl, and Bluto from the Popeye franchise, but a licensing deal between Nintendo and King Features fell through.
 Miyamoto created original characters to replace the Popeye ones; Mario and Pauline replaced Popeye and Olive Oyl, and Donkey Kong replaced Bluto.
 Like Bluto, Donkey Kong was a hairy, brutish character.
 Miyamoto chose a gorilla—an animal he found "nothing too evil or repulsive"—because he felt it made the scenario more interesting and humorous, and because gorillas are built similarly to humans.
 "Beauty and the Beast" and King Kong influenced the choice.
 Concept art that Miyamoto sent to Donkey Kongs programmers at Ikegami Tsushinki indicates that he replaced Bluto with Donkey Kong before removing the other Popeye characters.

+Name

 Nintendo considered around 20 names for the character before settling on Donkey Kong.
 It is a common misconception that "Donkey Kong" is a mistranslation of "Monkey Kong".
-Donkey was meant to convey stubborn, while kong is a generic term for gorilla in Japan.
+Donkey was meant to convey stubborn, and Miyamoto believed kong was a generic term for gorilla.
 Miyamoto called him "King Kong" during development, as, in Japan, it was commonly used to refer to any large ape.
 One name, "Funky Kong", was later used for a separate character in Donkey Kong Country.
 Other names considered included "Kong Dong" and "Kong Holiday".
-Nintendo of America objected to the name "Donkey Kong" because it did not believe that donkey could be used to describe an idiot, but Miyamoto liked how it sounded.
+Nintendo of America objected to the name "Donkey Kong" because it did not believe donkey could be used to describe an idiot, but Miyamoto liked how it sounded.

+Miyamoto is generally credited with coining the name "Donkey Kong", a narrative supported by the David Sheff book Game Over (1993) and interviews with Miyamoto in 2000 and 2016.
+Conversely, documents from the 1983 Universal City Studios, Inc. v.
+Nintendo Co., Ltd. lawsuit credit a Nintendo export manager, Shinichi Todori.
+The documents indicate that Miyamoto's supervisor Gunpei Yokoi asked Todori to title Donkey Kong, and Todori selected donkey after looking for an English equivalent to the Japanese word tonma (とんま) ("fool").
+Either Yokoi or Yamauchi approved the name; Todori did not recall Miyamoto having any involvement.